kyoteprod/Iezon-EasyServer/README.md

 # Iezon-EasyServer (c)
-Easy to implement Server created by Iezon (c).
-Copyright (c) 2017 Iezon, All Rights Reserved.
+Easy to implement Server created by Iezon (tm).
+Copyright (c) 2017 Kyle Thomas, All Rights Reserved.

 # Installation Instructions
 Please find enclosed the MIT Liscence before continuing with this instillation.